 Prior to the official release of Preliminary AYP data and designations, there will be a three-day period when schools and districts will be given a courtesy preview of their preliminary AYP data and designations.
-During this short preview period, corrections to data will only be made if there is an error on the part of the Department.
+During this short preview period, corrections to data will only be made if there is an error on the part of the Oregon Department of Education.
 Requests to suppress public release of a school or district AYP information will not be considered.